Olivia5k/dotfiles/README.md

 [git][git], some general tiling window manager setups, and finally some generally helpful scripts.

-Please see the directories in this repository for specic READMEs for them.
+Please see the directories in this repository for specific READMEs for them.

 ![wow screenshot](http://i.imgur.com/X1WN9rK.png)